 In October, David Tennant returns to the West End in Dominic Cooke's revival of C.P Taylor's Good - the highly anticipated and pertinent political play centered around World War II.

 Theatre News and Reviews

-Review: MOSQUITOES at the National Theatre
+Review: DEATH OF ENGLAND at The National Theatre

-Review: GATE at the Cockpit Theatre
+Review: THE HAYSTACK at Hampstead Theatre

 By Stuart King Tuesday, February 11 2020, 11:02

 The new Artistic Director of Hampstead Theatre Roxana Silbert, marks her directing debut for the house with a scorchingly delivered exposé of our national security eavesdroppers and what happens when their unfettered access to personal data, reveals more than they expect.

 Sarah Woodward (Hannah), Oliver Johnstone (Neil) and Enyi Okoronkwo (Zef) in The Haystack at Hampstead Theatre.
 Photo credit Ellie Kurttz.

 The West End With KOKO BROWN

 By Josephine Balfour-Oatts Tuesday, February 11 2020, 10:06